 The categories of study participants include adults with normal decision-making capacity, adults with impaired decision making capacity, pregnant subjects, children, prisoners, employees and students.
 No categories of human subjects are specifically excluded.
 We have a limited number of transnational studies.
 Special oversight mechanisms are in place for the review and monitoring of studies with vulnerable populations.

 The MUSC human subjects research program operates under a Federal Wide Assurance (FWA #00001888) from the Office for Human Research Protections (OHRP).

-MUSC becomes engaged in human research whenever (a) the Institution's employees or agents intervene or interact with human subjects for purposes of federally-conducted or -supported research; (b) the Institution's employees or agents obtain individually identifiable private information about human subjects for purposes of federally-conducted or -supported research; or (c) the Institution receives a direct federal award to conduct human subjects research, even where all activities involving human subjects are carried out by a subcontractor or collaborator.
+MUSC becomes engaged in human research whenever (a) the Institution’s employees or agents intervene or interact with human subjects; (b) the Institution’s employees or agents obtain individually identifiable private information about human subjects; or (c) the Institution receives a direct federal award to conduct human subjects research, even where all activities involving human subjects are carried out by a subcontractor or collaborator.